renzocastillo/WSLScriptRunner/README.md

 ## Usage

-1. Type `wsl` in Flow Launcher to activate the plugin
+1. Type `wsr` in Flow Launcher to activate the plugin
 2. Start typing to search for your scripts
 3. Press Enter to execute the selected script
 4. Right-click or Shift+Enter for additional options: